Reaching for the Stars: From JOG Student to NASA Intern

 “She realized how much of a leader she is,” Veasey said.
 “I utilized her ideas and creativity and constantly gave JayLeesa affirmations to encourage her to keep thriving.”

-JayLeesa heard about the NASA internship opportunity through Veasey, who helped her to apply by assisting her with writing her resume and conducting mock interviews.
+JayLeesa heard about the Y.O.U.
+Internship Program through Veasey, who helped her to apply by assisting her with writing her resume and conducting mock interviews.

 JayLeesa with her Career Specialist Instructor Yolanda Veasey